UH-Uni-Verse/UH-Uni-Verse.github.io/index.md

 Motivation: For this app I am trying to create a space where all UH students can connect.
 The main target would be new students who need help with deciding on classes, or learning things about life in Hawaii.
 I think that the University of Hawaii is one of the harder colleges to adapt to because it is very far for a lot of people and its disconnected from the mainland.
 I think this app would create a great place to help all these students.

-Goals: create a easy to use environment that allows students to easily connect to other students, find out information about classes and other needs they may have.
+Overall Goals: create a easy to use environment that allows students to easily connect to other students, find out information about classes and other needs they may have.

-Usage: data file has been updated and now uses riverpod, you must now enter a valid UH email to enter the app.
-As of right now it is functional with my email (zp6@hawaii.edu) and an example one (user1@hawaii.edu).
-UI and features are still pretty bare bones but the groundwork is set.
-Data is a little wrong here and there, but will be easy for me to edit in the future.
+Future Goals: fully flesh out the app, enable the ability to buy items through the app, and message students directly through the am.

+Usage: The current state of the app has a sample login (username: zp6@hawaii.edu, password: Universe) that can be used to access the app once opened.
+The features include the home page which shows a limited list of classes.
+You can click on the button to go to the class page of any class you are interested in.
+Each class page has basic information about the class, the professor and has a list of students in the class.
+The names of the students are clickable and will take you to their respective profile pages so you can contact them.
+There are also seperate tabs for your own profile page, the messaging page, and the marketplace tab.
+The messaging page and the marketplace tab in their current state are not fully functional but show the basic premise.

 ![image](https://github.com/UH-Uni-Verse/UH-Uni-Verse.github.io/assets/143297380/caec9763-ef9a-4bb6-97e4-3613143dda09)